ArkEcosystemArchive/laravel-ui/README.md

 There are also default error pages you can use for your Laravel project

-1. Run `php artisan vendor:publish --provider="ARKEcosystem\UserInterface\UserInterfaceServiceProvider" --tag="error-pages"`
+1. Run `php artisan vendor:publish --provider="ARKEcosystem\Foundation\UserInterface\UserInterfaceServiceProvider" --tag="error-pages"`

 2. Add the following snippet to your `menus.php` lang file: